Capgemini-Invent-France/CarbonAI/docs/source/index.rst

 For more examples, check the :ref:`examples` page

-For more information on how to use the package, check the :ref:`api-refe`.
+For more information on how to use the package, check the :ref:`reference`.
 For more information on the data collected, check the :ref:`data-information`.

 .. toctree::